 Hand surgery is a broad term in medicine that deals with problems of the hand, wrist, and forearm.
 The orthopedic, plastic or general surgeons having additional hand surgery training are referred to as hand surgeons.
 They perform hand surgery and seek to restore hand and finger function.
 Many hand surgeons also diagnose and care for shoulder and elbow problems.

 When should you visit a hand surgeon?

 If you have pain in your hand, fingers, wrist, arm, or have other related concerns, you should consult a hand surgeon.
-Hand doctors Dallas devote most of their time to examine, treat, and study the hand of the patients.
+Hand doctor Dallas devote most of their time to examining, treating, and studying the hand of the patients.

 Problems that require the attention of a hand surgeon